ninjanerdbgm/RedditDealBot/README.md

 Once  you've completed the setup, all you need to do is run the script.
 This script is setup to run on Python 3+ in a Linux environment.
 For Windows, there is one minor adjustment that needs to be made:

 - Remove the shebang on the first line (`#!/usr/bin/python3`).
 It's not needed for Windows.

+# Contact
+If you have any suggestions or questions, contact /u/kn0wmad1c by emailing matt at formica dot dev.